act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 name: Element marked as decorative is not exposed
 rule_type: atomic
 description: |
-  This rule checks that elements marked as decorative are not exposed in the accessibility tree, or with a presentational role.
+  This rule checks that elements marked as decorative either are not included in the accessibility tree, or have a presentational role.
-accessibility_requirements: # Remove whatever is not applicable
+accessibility_requirements:
 input_aspects:
   - DOM tree
 acknowledgments: